 Is there a dispute as to priority – i.e., more than one party claims to own a particular mark for a particular market?

-If so, consider the law and notes presented with and the teachings of Burger King v.
-Hoots, FN Herstal v.
+If so, consider the law and notes presented with, and the teachings of, Burger King v.
+Hoots and FN Herstal v.
 Clyde Armory (SCAR guns case).

 Is there a dispute as to geographical extent of the trademark right?